jbcodeforce/big-data-tenant-analytics/docs/design.md

 * [API Gateway and Lambda](#api-gateway-and-lambda-function-for-sagemaker) to proxy the predictive service.
 * [Real-time data analytics](#kinesis-data-analytics)

+## Domain Driven Design

+### Event Definition

+We need to track the following events:

+* account created: company name and industry, sentiment about the company
+* user added, user deleted
+* user login, user logoff, user session timeoff
+* jobSubmitted, jobTerminated, jobCancelled

+* Data elements to consider: number of server, data size
+* Concentrates those events into kinesis streams: companies, jobs
+* Keep data for 24 hours
+* Move data for long term persistence to S3, bucket per companies
+* Use Sagemaker to develop a decision tree or random forest model to score risk of customer churn.
+The training set will be created by simulator so we can build a decision tree
+* Deploy the model as sagemaker hosted service and integrate it into an agent that listening to events from jobs, users, tenant topics and score the risk of churn.
+Implement a Kinesis streams analytics with the logic of

 ## EKS cluster creation and solution deployment

 ### EKS Cluster creation with CDK

 To use an infrastructure as code we use CDK to create a EKS cluster.
 The AWS CDK revolves around a fundamental building block called a construct.
 These constructs have three abstraction levels:

-L1 – A one-to-one mapping to AWS CloudFormation
+* L1 – A one-to-one mapping to AWS CloudFormation
-L2 – An intent-based API
+* L2 – An intent-based API
-L3 – A high-level pattern
+* L3 – A high-level pattern

 ## [Kinesis Data Streams](https://aws.amazon.com/kinesis/data-analytics/)